Planning and Development Services offers online applications and processes for all services.

-The City of Boulder accepts industry certifications for all Contractor Licensing.
-We do not accept reciprocal jurisdiction licenses nor does the City of Boulder offer direct testing.
-You must submit your ICC certification, State of Colorado Electrical or Plumbing certification, or ISA Arborist certification with your contractor license application for your license to be issued.
+Our office issues licenses to individuals and companies who perform work within Boulder that requires a building permit or right-of-way permit.
+Boulder does not accept reciprocal licenses from other jurisdictions.
+ICC certifications, State of Colorado Electrical or Plumbing certification, or ISA Arborist certification must be submitted with your contractor license application for your license to be issued.

 Every contractor granted a license is required to maintain a certificate of insurance showing the following information: